CompVis/stable-diffusion/README.md

 ### Doesn't work anymore?

 We are using PyTorch nightly, which includes support for MPS.
-I don't know exactly how Anaconda does updates, but on morning everything quit working and I couldn't think of anything I did that would've changed anything.
-I eventually got it working again.
+I don't know exactly how Anaconda does updates, but I woke up one morning and Stable Diffusion crashed and I couldn't think of anything I did that would've changed anything the night before, when it worked.
+A day and a half later I finally got it working again.
 I don't know what changed overnight.
 PyTorch-nightly changes overnight but I'm pretty sure I didn't manually update it.
 Either way, things are probably going to be bumpy on Apple Silicon until PyTorch releases a firm version that we can lock to.

 To manually update to the latest version of PyTorch nightly (which could fix issues), run this command.